dfault-user/primitive-gui/readme.md

 ## **Requirements:**
 - Go > https://golang.org/doc/install
 - Primitive > https://github.com/fogleman/primitive (script is included if you're a super-noob)
-- Python3 > https://www.python.org/downloads/release/python-399/ (Select 64-bit Windows Installer)
+- Python3 > https://www.python.org/downloads/release/python-399/ (Select 64-bit Windows Installer if on Windows.)

 ## **How to install/use:**
 - Navigate to the folder in a terminal